 In the California Zantac litigation Cases JCCP 5150 (JCCP), the court issued a Sargon ruling in the first case scheduled for trial (Goetz).
 The court found that the plaintiff's experts' causation opinions are admissible and can be presented to a jury.
 The ruling applied only to the Goetz case and does not affect any other state court cases.
 On 23 June 2023, GSK reached a confidential settlement in the Goetz case.
 On 11 October 2023, GSK announced it had reached confidential settlements in the Cantlay/Harper case as well as the three remaining breast cancer bellwether cases in California.
 On 1 February 2024, GSK announced it had reached a confidential settlement in the Browne case filed in California state court.
 The case, which was set to begin trial on 20 February 2024, will be dismissed.
+On 28 February 2024, GSK reached a confidential settlement in the Boyd case filed in California state court.
+The case, which had been scheduled to begin trial on 2 April 2023, will now be dismissed as to GSK.
 The settlements reflect GSK's desire to avoid the distraction related to protracted litigation.
 GSK does not admit any liability in the settlements and will continue to vigorously defend itself based on the facts and the science in all other Zantac cases.
-The next case scheduled for trial in the JCCP is Boyd (colorectal).
-The Court has set a Sargon hearing for 29 February 2024 and a trial date of 2 April 2024.
 Additional bellwether cases in the JCCP have been and will be set for trial in Q2 and Q3 2024.